skoji/gepub/README.md

 }
 epubname = File.join(File.dirname(__FILE__), 'example_test.epub')

-# if you do not specify your own nav document with add_item,
+# if you do not specify a nav document with add_item,
-# simple navigation text will be generated in generate_epub.
+# generate_epub will generate simple navigation text.
-# auto-generated nav file will not appear on spine.
+# auto-generated nav file will not appear on the spine.
 book.generate_epub(epubname)
 ```
  * [examples in this repository](https://github.com/skoji/gepub/tree/main/examples/)